Multi-Story Home Re-Paint

 To add a punch of colour the front door and surrounding trim work were painted in a darker charcoal colour.

 More before and after photos of the front of the house changed from light grey to brown.

 A few more before and after photos of the front door and entry area.

 The owner of this new constructed house asked us to apply a product that would protect the wood and enrich its colour.
-After consulting with several experts in the in the industry for this type of wood building we choose a product that had a very specific criteria for its application but provides superior protection for the wood for years and has a beautiful look as well.
+It was the first time we had been hired to finish this type of a house.
+We wanted to make sure we did our research to find an appropriate product to use.
+After consulting with several experts in the in the industry for this type of wood building we choose an extremely high quality product called Penofin.
+It has a very specific criteria for its application that we made sure we followed to the letter.
+It will provide superior protection for years and has a beautiful look as well.

 Painting Of Two New Construction Homes

 We painted these houses a number of years ago, so long ago infact that the photos were shot on film!
 You’ll only remember what that is if you’re of a certain age bracket.
 Even though it was some time ago we wanted to include them in our portfilio for a couple of reasons.
 They were one of the first large exteriors that we painted.
 We remember stepping back when they were done and feeling a sense of pride in our work.